dippyshere/stw-daily/README.md

 {"redirectUrl":"https://accounts.epicgames.com/fnauth?code=a51c1f4d35b1457c8e34a1f6026faa35","sid":null}
 ```

-Copy the code (you can double click it in most browsers), and then append that to your command.
+Copy the code (you can double click it in most browsers), and then utilise that as the token argument in your command.

 For example:

+With slash commands
+``/daily a51c1f4d35b1457c8e34a1f6026faa35``

+Without
 ``stw daily a51c1f4d35b1457c8e34a1f6026faa35``

 This code will expire shortly after it is issued.
 If you require a new code, you can simply refresh the page and it should generate a new one.

 ## Support